harshasrisri/dotRC/README.md

 My Linux Environment and Vim environment.

-* Because I want my Bash and Vim environment to be seamless wherever I go.
-* I simply use the dotRC script to backup existing env with my own.
-When I'm done, the same script will let me restore the originals.
-* To show off at work that I have a ready-to-use Linux env. ;-)

 To Install
 -----
 It backs up existing bashrc, vimrc and .vim to replace them with my files.
 It is a simple way to setup my environment.